So you’re looking for a quick weekend getaway in the sun by the sea? How about a weekend in Nice France?

 Seeing St Tropez is a dream for a lot of people, but I can tell you it’s a mega schlep to get there unless you go by boat.
 You could go by train, to a remote station, then wait for the bus that drags it’s ass through staggering summer traffic.
 Don’t do that.
 Go by boat to St Tropez.
 It’s way more scenic, relaxing and chic.
 You can say, ‘Yeah, we took the boat to St Tropez.’
 No one will know you went with 100 other people, but it’s thee way to go.

 You’ll stop in the ports of Antibes and Cannes, and swing by the beautiful Lerin island of Sainte Marguerite on the way to St Tropez.
 It’s a beautiful coastal tour that starts at 9a on the Quay of Nice’s port.
 They have a little kiosk and the boat is parked there.
 You arrive in St Tropez at 11:30 and have until 4:30p to wander this pretty little village, have lunch and burn a hole in your pocket.
 You’ll be back in Nice by 7p, just in time for Apero.
 The boat leaves most days, but check the schedule as it changes.
-Current round trip price is $70.
+Current round trip price is $80.
 It’s a steal of a deal for a full day tour.
+Book your boat tour here!

 Go on a free Walking Tour of Nice